-(A) "Assisted living service" means a service that promotes aging in place by supporting a consumer's independence, choice, and privacy through the provision of one or more components of the service which are a personal care service, a supportive service, an on-duty response service, meals, social and recreational programming, a non-medical transportation service, and a nursing service.
+(A) "Assisted living service" means a service that promotes aging in place by supporting a consumer's independence, choice, and privacy through the provision of one or more components of the service which are a personal care service, a supportive service, an on-duty response service, coordination of meals, social and recreational programming, a non-medical transportation service, and a nursing service.

 (1) In general:

 (a) Type of provider: Only a residential care facility that the Ohio department of health licenses under rules 3701-17-50 to 3701-17-68 of the Administrative Code and that ODA certifies as an assisted living provider may provide the service.

 (i) The provider shall maintain the capacity to provide each of the components of the service and shall provide any one or more components of the service that the consumer's case manager authorizes in the consumer's service plan, except as provided in paragraph (B)(1)(b)(ii) of the rule.
 The components of the service are as follows:

 (b) A housekeeping service, a laundry service for personal and non-personal laundry, a routine maintenance service, or another supportive service;